 2) When eating out always ring the cafe or restaurant first to double check the menu and availability of gluten-free food.
 They may say they have it on their website, but it is important to find out how it is prepared and whether it is safe for a coeliac who is sensitive to very small traces of gluten.

 3) Leaning how to cook, and teaching your children is crucial!
 Without cookery skills your diet is likely to be very high in sugar and fat as almost all the gluten-free processed food you can buy contains higher levels of sugar and fat than their gluten-containing equivalents.
 I offer bespoke gluten-free cookery courses via video link, or if you are local, in your own home (I am CRB checked).
 Find out more here.

 4) Become an avid label reader and teach your child to become one too!
-Learn about the EU labelling regulations by reading my post here, and explain them to your child.
+Learn about the EU labelling regulations and explain them to your child.
 You will be surprised how much a child can understand even at a young age.
 Roo understood about gluten as soon as she was diagnosed and has always asked or checked packets from that point onwards.